Verilog-Solutions/solidity-puzzles/README.md

     "account{1}": "0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2"
 }
 ```
-    3. Ethereum testnets user: Change it to your own accounts.

 4. Go to `DEPLOY & RUN TRANSACTIONS` > `Transactions recorded`, click the `play` button.
 5. Now you can find a series transactions pop up automatically in Remix console.